2 Funds For A Worrisome Market

 And, finally, performance stats for each of the funds:

-QLENX leads by any measure: Higher returns, much reduced drawdowns, higher Sharpe and Sortino Ratios and, for some icing on that cake, added diversification to other equity holders from its lower correlation to US markets.
+QLENX leads by any measure: Higher returns, much reduced drawdowns, higher Sharpe and Sortino Ratios and, for some icing on that cake, added diversification to other equity holdings from its lower correlation to US markets.
 In my view that level of performance is well worth the cost.

 AQR Large Cap Defensive Style